Xenorf/Vocaber/README.md

 Vocaber is designed to be extensible for multiple languages.
 Currently, **English** and **French** are supported.
-If you'd like to help add support for your language, see the [Contributing](#-contributing) section!
+If you'd like to help add support for your language, see the below!

 ## 🤝 Contributing